NEWS & EVENTS | News

 Scarlett will be introduced at the 2025 reunion of the Hippard-Blue-Bell Family Reunion in Brunswick, Georgia, in July, and was introduced at the national gathering of Coming to the Table in June.

 While visiting Savannah briefly in March, I donated the bulk of my personal Scarlett archive to the Georgia Historical Society, where the collection will be called the Scarlett-Tison family collection.
 I hope future researchers will benefit from this resource, and I encourage others with unique family papers and items to reach out to relevant archives.
-This is especially crucial in tracing the history of slavery in the United States, and in particular the history of enslaved African-American, whose lives and very names have too long been obscured.
+This is especially crucial in tracing the history of slavery in the United States, and in particular the history of enslaved African Americans, whose lives and very names have too long been obscured.

 Participants of the March 2025 BRAG bicylce ride in Brunswick, Georgia.
 Photo by Philip Wu Jr.